theowla/yourcoche.es/README.md

 - **Car Details Page**: Each car has a dedicated page displaying full specifications, images, and contact options.
 - **Contact Page**: Allows potential buyers to get in touch with the dealership for inquiries.
 - **About Us Page**: Provides information about the dealership, its mission, and services.
+- **Secure admin**: If u go to /secure-admin/ you can update the database.

 ## Technologies Used